 Propulsion and maneuvering techniques

 All your underwater propulsion comes from the action of finning.
 It's a waste of energy and tank air to use your arms for propulsion.
 And multitasking is impossible if you're doing the breaststroke underwater.
 Proper, effective and efficient finning techniques involve converting power into thrust…it takes time and practice to develop this complex motor skill.
 At first, you’ll need to consciously think about and manage your finning technique.
 After a while, it’ll become second nature.

 The two main finning techniques are the flutter kickand the frog kick, which are used primarily for straight-ahead forward propulsion.
-The basic Open Water course introduces students only to the flutter kick (without actually teaching the proper skills) and completely ignoring the frog kick and other, more advanced finning and maneuvering skills that you should be aware of and consciously practice as you develop your skills.
+The basic Open Water course introduces students only to the flutter kick (without actually teaching the proper skills) and completely ignoring the scissor kick, frog kick and other, more advanced finning and maneuvering skills that you should be aware of and consciously practice as you develop your skills.

 For more information on finning techniques, see this Wikipedia entry, which includes some links to demonstration videos.